Abusive boss who used c-bomb in text has to pay $40,000

 $71.56 reimbursement of the filing fee

-Oborn must also pay the penalty of $5000 for the Holidays Act for a breach of the Holidays Act, to the ERA.
+Oborn must also pay the penalty of $5000 for a breach of the Holidays Act, to the ERA.